Jerome Choquette, Quebec justice minister during October crisis, dies at 89

 He was also the one to announce that the government would not meet the kidnappers' demands to release 23 jailed members of the nationalist Front du Liberation du Quebec, or FLQ.

+Despite Choquette's public statements, Gobe says it was painful for his justice-minded friend, who was a lawyer by training, to suspend people's liberties.

+"He believed in liberty, he truly believed in it, so having to suspend freedoms with the War Measures Act, he was not happy about it," Gobe said.

-Several years later, Choquette introduced a bill to establish the Quebec Charter of Human Rights and Freedoms.
+Several years after the crisis, Choquette introduced a bill to establish the Quebec Charter of Human Rights and Freedoms.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.